Edward Orpen Moriarty

-Edward Orpen Moriarty (1824–1896) MA MInstCE was an Australian civil engineer, who undertook a number of important public works in New South Wales in the late nineteenth century.
+Edward Orpen Moriarty (1822–1896) MInstCE was an Australian civil engineer, who undertook a number of important public works in New South Wales in the late nineteenth century.

 Personal life and education

 Moriarty was born in County Kerry, Ireland, the second son of Commander Merion Moriarty, R.N.
 Staying behind to complete his education when his parents migrated to Australia, he completed a Bachelor of Arts and then Master of Arts at Trinity College, Dublin, was engaged as a cadet on the construction of the Isle of Portland breakwater and became a member of the Institution of Civil Engineers.

 He was articled as a pupil to William Morgan (inventor of the feathering float for paddle-steamers), in the firm of Acraman, Morgan and Company, in Bristol, during which he assisted with the design and construction of a number of steamships including “Little Western”, “Avon”, “Severn”, and a large steam yacht built for the Austrian Government, the “Archduke Frederick”.
 Moriarty then worked under Sir John Macneill on railways back in Ireland, and passed the examination for County Surveyor in the Board of Works.

-In 1848, he migrated to New South Wales, initially being employed as assistant in the Surveyor-General's Department undertaking survey work in Queensland under Sir Thomas Mitchell.
+In 1848, he migrated to New South Wales, initially being employed as an assistant in the Surveyor-General's Department, undertaking survey work in Queensland under Sir Thomas Mitchell.
 In 1852, he commenced private engineering practice in Sydney.
 Moriarty married Leila Helen Geary in Brisbane on 18 May 1853.